Midget White Turkey

 The egg production of a breed like this could be of use to the commercial industry if they needed to increase egg production in their lines.

 Photos of Midget White Turkey

 We are a family run farm located up on the mountain just minutes south of Coeur d'Alene and Post Falls Idaho.
 All our animals are pasture or woodlot raised and only fed a 100% Non-GMO, corn and soy free, local milled feed.
 We raise and sell Idaho Pasture Pigs and Berkshire pigs for breedstock and pastured pork sales. (more...)

 Our family farm produces nutrient dense, no hormone, no antibiotic, grass fed lamb, together with pasture raised, no GMO poultry (chicken and turkey for the holidays) and eggs.
 We believe healthy bodies are made by healthy food which is made in healthy soil.
 Check our website, www.senterranch.com, for product availability.(more...)

-Sapphire Farms Dutch Belted cattle are Heritage breed known for high milk fat content & meat Dutch Belted, one of our heritage breeds, are known for their high milk fat content and meat.
-The Dutch Belted are limited in number, however, we love the breed and will continue to raise them for both milk and meat. (more...)
+Sapphire Farms Now available Shipping right to your front door!
+Monthly family packages available!
+Dutch Belted cattle are Heritage breed known for high milk fat content & meat.
+DB one of our rare heritage breeds, are known for their high milk fat content and meat. (more...)